 This Magoosh ACT lesson is all about understanding and reading tables, graphs and figures on the ACT Science Test.
 Much of this will be a basic review for most of you but because how to read charts and graphs is a topic that many students have not explicitly studied in a really, really long time, if ever.
 It's worth taking a look at here, because it is the biggest part of achieving success on the ACT Science Test.
-Show Transcript
+Read full transcript

 In other videos following this one, we're gonna go even deeper into this topic and look at how to identify trends and patterns on these tables, graphs, and figures.
 Or how to link different figures together.
 But here, let's start with some of the basics.
 On your screen, you see two examples of what the ACT is going to refer to as tables.